 Membership in The John Updike Society is inclusive, with teachers, scholars, readers, collectors, and anyone interested in literature by John Updike invited to join.
-Like all single-author societies, The John Updike Society is organized to promote and sustain interest in the fiction, poetry, criticism, and essays of our author (see History/Mission section for the wording of our mission statement).
-The Society owns and is working to preserve The John Updike Childhood Home in Shillington, Pa., hosts biennial conferences which members can attend, and also publishes a journal of Updike criticism and scholarship that members receive with their paid dues.
+Like all single-author societies, The John Updike Society is organized for the purpose of promoting and sustaining interest in the fiction, poetry, criticism, and essays of our author (see History/Mission section for the wording of our mission statement).
+The Society owns and operates The John Updike Childhood Home in Shillington, Pa. as a literary center and museum.

-Currently the Society has 285 members from 17 different countries, with nearly as many non-academics as professors and teachers.
+Currently the Society has 250+ members from 18 different countries and 35 states, with nearly as many non-academics as professors and teachers.

-To join, send the following information to James Plath, Dept. of English, Illinois Wesleyan University, Bloomington, IL 61702-2900: Your name, university affiliation (if any), preferred mailing address, phone, and preferred email address.
-And, of course, your dues.
-Membership renewals can be sent to the same address.
+To join or renew, send the following information to John Updike Society, James Plath, 1504 Paddington Dr., Bloomington, IL 61704: Your name, preferred mailing address, phone, and preferred email address.
+And, of course, your dues (see options below).

-Though we still are not equipped to take credit card payments, discounted multiple-year memberships are now possible:
+Though we still are not equipped to take credit card payments, only PayPal, discounted multiple-year memberships are now possible:

 $57/two years $47/two years